gootieno/ModuleRepo/Mod3-Workbook/Week7/Day1/03-semantic-html/README.md

 ## Phase 8: Other content section tags

-Here are some tags that you will definitely want to use in your own work.
+Here are some tags that you will want to use in your work.

-However, there's not really a section on this page to use them, really.
+However, there's not really a section on this page to use them, and there are no corresponding Cypress tests.
 So, add a new section, and add them and their summaries to a list or table of your reference sheet.

 * [article] element
 * [footer] element